Skip to content

 If the temperature is out of range, no refresh is carried out and the function returns UPDATE_NONE.

-The application note provides the procedure to Manage temperature.
+The technical note provides the procedure to Manage temperature.

 Example